ALinuxPerson/try-drop/README.md

 But, alas! you need to handle the error.

 First option: Just panic.
 But, we'd like to handle the error.

 Second option: Print to standard error.

-Second option: create a finish `function` and then check in the `Drop` implementation if its finished.
+Second option: Create a finish `function` and then check in the `Drop` implementation if its finished.

 ```rust
 struct StructureGuard<'s> {